The quality of the answers we get are directly correlated with the quality of the questions we ask. Here’s how to improve your questions.

 From this, we can conclude that a point has neither length nor breadth.
 That’s okay.
 It’s just this thing, and if you connect two of them with length you get a line.
 Euclid also said, “The extremities of lines are points.”
 It all works.
 Conceptually, it makes sense.
 I can wrap my head around it enough to do basic geometry.
 Great.

 But if you actually think about it, your brain could explode.
 A point has neither length nor breadth?
 Then what does it have?
-It has to have something, in order to be something, doesn’t it?
+It has to have something, to be something, doesn’t it?
 But anything that occupies space must have length and breadth, however infinitesimal.
 Since points have neither, they cannot occupy space.
 But then how can they form the ends of lines?
 How can they be?

 The same thing happens when we try to conceive of a point in time.
 It’s something we all get.
 We say things like “going forward” as if there is a specific moment that we can measure all other moments against.
 But how exactly would you describe a moment in time?
 To say that implies that there are many moments, all of which could be distinguished from each other.
 But can they be?
 What fills the space between them?
 And if you say nothing, then how can the points be distinguished at all?

 Are we unreasonable, then, when we question, ‘What is a point in time?”
 No. We can’t question everything every day, as it would likely put us in a state of paralysis, but asking questions like this shows that there is much to be gained from the act of trying to answer.
-We can learn a lot, often more, from the work involved in answering a question than from the answer itself.
+We can learn a lot, often more, from work involved in answering a question than from the answer itself.

 There are no dumb questions.
 Don’t be afraid to ask them.
 They are the most straight forward path to learning.